jesse-wei/jessewei.dev-PaperMod/content/classes/index.md

 summary: "Information about all my classes, professors, and grades."
 searchHidden: true
 robotsNoIndex: true
+# A comment would show up on GH Discussions
+comments: false
 ---

 You probably discovered this page because I gave you the link.
 This page is unlinked and unsearchable on my website.
 And surely no one reads the source code.
 If you did find it by reading the source code, you're a nerd.